Tuplanolla/bmm/README.md

 # Brittle Matter Matters

-This repository contains a simplified implementation of discrete element method as applied to brittle surface contact.
+This repository contains an implementation of a force-based discrete element method as applied to shearing brittle surfaces.
-While the code seems to produce correct results and run reasonably fast, it is primarily intended for pedagogical purposes.
+While the code seems to produce correct results and run reasonably fast, it was originally intended to accomplish a single task.
-Clarity and conciseness of the presentation are favored over numerical stability and performance tricks.
-If you would prefer something with the opposite design goals, see
+If you would prefer something that is actually useful, see

 * [University of Oslo][uio]'s [ESyS-Particle][esys-particle] under OSL-3.0,
 * [Yade Project][yade-dem]'s [Yade][yade] under GPL-2.0 or